Jesus was born of a virgin. This is a glory unique to the one God-man.

 If the virgin birth of Jesus is untrue, then the story of Jesus changes greatly; we would have a sexually promiscuous young woman lying about God’s miraculous hand in the birth of her son, raising that son to declare he was God, and then joining his religion.
 But if Mary is nothing more than a sinful con artist then neither she nor her son Jesus should be trusted.
 Because both the clear teachings of Scripture about the beginning of Jesus’s earthly life and the character of his mother are at stake, we must contend for the virgin birth of Jesus Christ.
 (The Supremacy of Christ in a Postmodern World, page 136)

 Yes, Jesus’s extraordinary and magnificent virgin birth is well worth contending for.
 And everything worth contending for is worth rejoicing in.
-No human person ever has existed prior to conception, except the preexistent Jesus.
+No human ever has existed prior to conception, except the preexistent Jesus.
 And no human being was virgin born like this man.
 This is a unique glory of the God-man.